gard-projects/machine-learning/LinearRegression/README.md

 ## Comparing with Sklearn and using $R^{2}$
-A typical way to check if your model is doing well is to compare it with the functions provided in the python library Sklearn.
+To check if our model is doing well, we will compare it with Sklearn's implementation of linear regression, and our calculated coefficient of determination $R^{2}$.
 ```
 model_r2 = model.r_square(testing_set[:,:m], testing_set[:,m:])
 print("Custom model R^2: ", model_r2)